-Oftentimes, the Canada RIT/RIF deposit shows up during tax season which is between February and June.
+Often, the Canada RIT/RIF deposit shows up during tax season, which is between February and June.

-Individuals are generally expected to file their income tax and benefit return by April 30th each year (although the deadline this year falls on May 2, 2022, due to the weekend).
+Individuals are generally expected to file their income tax and benefit return by April 30th each year (although the deadline for 2023 falls on May 1, 2023, due to the weekend).

 If you are self-employed, the tax filing deadline is June 15th.

-Given that the CRA processes tax refunds within 2 weeks if you file online, Canada RIT payments may occur within/after 14 days of filing your return.
+Given that the CRA processes tax refunds within two weeks if you file online, Canada RIT payments may occur within/after 14 days of filing your return.

-If you file your taxes using a paper return sent by mail, your refund may not be processed until after 8 weeks.
+If you file your taxes using a paper return sent by mail, your refund may not be processed until after eight weeks.

-Tax filers who are living outside Canada may not see a refund until after 16 weeks.
+Tax filers living outside Canada may not see a refund until after 16 weeks.